Please note, as of June 2018, Jefferson County (including Arvada) is under Stage 1 Fire Restrictions.

-Arvada Wood Burning Restrictions
+Indoor Wood Burning

 Arvada limits indoor wood burning devices’ smoke emissions to 20% or less, except during start up and shut down.
-Call 720-898-7640 to report violations of this opacity limit.

-When are wood burning restrictions in place?
+When are Restrictions in Place?

 Go to http://www.epa.gov/compliance/list-epa-certified-wood-stoves or call the City at 720-898-7811 to verify you have an EPA Certified Stove.
 All new wood stoves and inserts sold today in Colorado are EPA or State certified units.